 Establishing a defense of voluntary intoxication is much more difficult than involuntary intoxication.
 Under prevailing legal standards, voluntary intoxication is an applicable defense only for certain crimes, and, even in those circumstances, juries are far less likely to accept a defense of intoxication when the defendant brought the intoxication upon himself or herself.

 Unlike involuntary intoxication, voluntary intoxication is never a defense to a general intent crime.
 However, voluntary intoxication may be used as a defense to specific intent crimes if, as with involuntary intoxication, it prevents the defendant from forming the criminal intent necessary to commit the crime.
 Thus, a defendant could argue voluntary intoxication as a defense to burglary because he was so intoxicated that he was unable to form an “intent to commit a crime therein.”
-However, in most states, the crime of voluntary intoxication is an affirmative defense, which means that the burden is on the defendant to prove that he or she lacked the necessary intent.
+However, in most states, voluntary intoxication is an affirmative defense, which means that the burden is on the defendant to prove that he or she lacked the necessary intent.

 In some cases, the defense of voluntary intoxication does not completely absolve the defendant of liability but instead reduces the overall culpability for the crime.
 Thus, the defendant might find charges reduced to a lesser crime if he or she successfully proves that intoxication limited his or her intent or comprehension of the crime.